 “The use of pre- created Widgets for the display of live News, Sport and Weather etc, enhances the overall look of the displays making it much more professional and interesting.
 We’ve found our staff enjoy reading the latest news and sport updates and at the same time they are informed on company specific information.
-Setting up the system was very easy and the Technical Support Team at Dynamax are always very helpful.
+Setting up the system was very easy and the Technical Support Team are always very helpful.
 The whole project was done in a few days with kit installed and working, and staff trained on how to use the digitalsignage.NET system.”

 Swizzels Matlow use three 50” Panasonic screens, controlled by Windows 8 PCs.